lrrfantasy/my_shell_commands/README.markdown

 ##dict

-Look up word in dictionary
+Look up word in dictionary.
+Only works in Mac OS X.

 `dict <word>`: Look up word in dictionary

 ##difference

-Diff tool using git diff when available otherwise default diff
+Diff tool using git diff when available otherwise default diff.

+This can replace default diff

 `difference <file_1> <file_2>`: Diff two files

 ##whichen

-Enhanced which, searching alias as well
+Enhanced which, searching alias as well.

+This can replace default which.

 `whichen <command>`: Search command location or alias

 ##rtncd

 Short for "return code", display return code for a command.
-Use this command carefully
+Use this command carefully.

 `rtncd <command>`: Display a return code for a command, doesn't display the command's output